SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_ulp_uart/readme.md

 > **Note:**
 > Header connection pin references mentioned here are all specific to BRD4338A.
 If user runs this application on a different board, it is recommended to refer the board specific schematic for GPIO-Header connection pin mapping.
+>
+> **Note:**
+>
+>- This application is intended for demonstration purposes only to showcase the ULP peripheral functionality.
+It should not be used as a reference for real-time use case project development, as the wireless shutdown scenario is not supported in the current SDK.